fredilarsen/ModuleInterface/documentation/Protocol.md

 The different types of requests are:
 * Get settings for one module or all modules (depending on available memory in master, getting all at once is most efficient).
 * Set specific settings.
-This is only used where reverse transfer of settings is activated, for example if modules have their own user interface (perhaps only a button) so that the user can change settings locally.
+This is only used where reverse transfer of settings is activated, for example if modules have their own user interface (perhaps only a button) so that the user can change settings locally and see the changes in the web site shortly after.
 * Set outputs from one module or all modules.
 * Trigger storage from current values to the event table.